frzhen/Vue3-TS-CompAPI-Vite-Test/cypress.md

 Test with Cypress
 =================

+### prerequisites:
+- Vue Test Utils has been installed;
+- downgrade vite to '3.2.5'
+- downgrade @vitejs/plugin-vue to '3.2.0'

 #### installation:
 - `npm i -D cypress@latest`
 > cypress test with vite project still rely on